Find out what an IDE (Integrated Development Environment) is and how this powerful tool can make your computer programming easier.

 The acronym IDE

-IDE stands for "Integrated Development Environment".
-At its simplest, it's a software package that provides developers with a set of tools useful in the software creation process.
+IDE stands for Integrated Development Environment.
+At its simplest, it's a software program that provides developers with a set of tools to help them build software.

 General description of an IDE

-Components of an integrated development environment (IDE)
+Components of an Integrated Development Environment (IDE)

 Source text editor